IBM/operator-sample-go/documentation/DbSetupWithOLM.md

 🔴 IMPORTANT: First install the [prerequistes](Prerequisites.md)!
 If you don't do it, it won't work :)

+🔴 IMPORTANT: Webhooks and Prometheus doesn't work in this configuration yet.

 ### Deploy catalog source and subscription

 ```